6leetcode/6leetcode/questions/Database/1341. Movie Rating/README.md

 	</li>
 </ul>

-<p>Query is returned in 2 rows, the query result format is in the folowing example:</p>
+<p>The query is returned in 2 rows, the query result format is in the following example:</p>

 <pre>
 Movies table: